Cross Window Forgery: A New Class of Web Attack

 10:30 AM

-By combining two seemingly unrelated browser features, an attacker can trick an unsuspecting user into performing actions on a different website with considerable user interaction.
-Let's delve into the technical details of this web attack vector. .
+I've uncovered a technique that exposes a new class of web vulnerability.
+By leveraging two seemingly unrelated browser features, an attacker can trick an unsuspecting user into performing actions on a different website with minimal user interaction.
+Let's dive into the technical details of this web attack vector. .

 Attack Methodology: